Tyler-Hilbert/GPU-Metal-DistanceCalc/README.md

-# What the 3 GPU kernels do
+# What the 2 GPU kernels do
-1) convert_to_radians -- parses equatorial coordinate data out of string (parsed from wikipedia using getdata.py) and converts it to equatorial coordinates in radians.
-2) convert_to_cartesian -- converts from equatorial to cartesian coordinate system.
+1) parse_convert_to_cartesian -- parses equatorial coordinate data out of string (parsed from wikipedia using getdata.py) and converts it to equatorial coordinates in radians.
+Then converts from equatorial to cartesian coordinate system.
-3) calculate_distances -- calculates the distance in the cartesian coordinate system.
+2) calculate_distances -- calculates the distance in the cartesian coordinate system.

 # Install
 1) Create command line xcode project